rbamler/rbamler.github.io/notesandvideos.md

 ## Labs

-I developed new course material for Math 1A to incorporate a practical, hands-on approach similar to that found in applied science courses like physics, chemistry, or biology.
+I have developed new course material for Math 1A (Calculus I) to incorporate a practical, hands-on approach similar to that found in applied science courses like physics, chemistry, or biology.
 To achieve this, I created special “Labs” designed to:

 - Convey key calculus intuitions through practical and numerical examples.
 - Provide motivation and excitement for various calculus topics by highlighting their modern applications.